 St. John's wort is well covered in herbal literature as an herb indicated for winter blues and overall for depression (see for example the books of Matthew Wood).

 Shake the bottle and spray above your head or around a space of your choice two times a day, or more often if desired.

 Store away from sun exposure, excessive heat or cold, electronics, and strong scents.

 Water, gluten-free brandy (from grapes; a preservative), infusion of organically grown sunflower (Helianthus annuus), wild-grown tansy (Tanacetum vulgare), wild-grown St. John’s wort (Hypericum perforatum), wild-grown Canada goldenrod (Solidago canadensis), wild-grown dandelion (Taraxacum officinale), organically-grown yellow primrose (Oenothera biennis), wild-grown woolly mullein (Verbascum thapsus), wild-grown white yarrow (Achillea millefolium), and tangerine quartz.
 Alcohol 22% by volume.

-The scented version of the aura mist includes, in addition to the above ingredients, certified organic goldenrod (Solidago canadensis) and cold-press lemon peel (Citrus limon) essential oils.
+The scented version of the aura mist includes, in addition to the above ingredients, goldenrod (Solidago canadensis)*, blood orange (Citrus sinensis [L.] Osbeck)*, and lemon (Citrus limon)* essential oils.

 Keep out of reach of children.
 Consult your health care practitioner before using if pregnant or nursing.